How to become a Data Scientist

-A data scientist’s salary depends on the numbers of years of experience, skill set, education and location.
+A data scientist’s salary depends on the number of years of experience, skillset, education and location.
 Data scientists with specialized skills such as artificial intelligence or natural language processing.
 The average annual salary of a data scientist is $ 120,000 approximately.
-A senior data scientist earns upto $200,000 per year
+A senior data scientist earns up to $200,000 per year

 Job Growth of a Data Scientist

 As per the BLS, jobs in the field of data science is expected to grow by 19% between 2016 to 2020.
 Around 5,400 new jobs in the field of data science are projected over the decade.

 Concentrations to consider for data science